 I'm a huge chocolate cake fan.
 So when I had a box of Thin Mints on the counter and was in the mood to bake, I whipped up these Mint Chocolate Cupcakes and had zero regrets!
-The crunchy cookie on the bottom, the moist chocolatey cake and smooth mint buttercream is the perfect combo for flavors and textures.
+The crunchy cookie on the bottom, the rich chocolate cupcakes and smooth mint buttercream is the perfect combo for flavors and textures.

 - Chocolate Mint Cookies (such as Girl Scout Thin Mint Cookies®, Keebler Grasshopper Mint & Fudge Cookies or Great Value Fudge Mint Cookies

-- Buttermilk (If you don't have buttermilk, you can mix 1/2 tbsp white vinegar and a scant 1/2 c milk)
+- Buttermilk (If you don't have buttermilk, you can mix ½ tablespoon white vinegar and a scant ½ c milk)

 Mint Buttercream and Garnishes

-First, you'll want to preheat the oven and gather all of your ingredients, cupcake liners and a cupcake tin.
+First, you'll want to preheat the oven and gather all of your ingredients, muffin liners and a muffin tin.
 (Have you ever gotten halfway through a recipe just to realize you're missing something?
 Been there, done that!)

 Make the cupcakes:

-Pour the wet ingredients into the dry ingredients and stir until combined.
+Pour the wet ingredients into the dry ingredients and mix on low speed until combined.
 Use a rubber spatula to scrape down the sides and make sure everything is incorporated.
 Then you'll mix on high for two minutes then stir in the cookie crumbs.